 This lesson will explore the contributions made by Clara Barton as a nurse and founder of the American Red Cross.
 This is an example of the women from the Industrial Era making a difference through contributions to society.
 This lesson incorporates a service project connecting the students to...

 Unit: Philanthropic Behavior

 Unit: Concepts of Leadership

 To enable students to identify the personal attributes of those individual volunteers who chose to be involved in the abolition movement and in the fight for women's suffrage.

 Learners will be introduced to the concept of philanthropy, evaluate the role of philanthropy in the smooth functioning of government, and describe the role of families in shaping a democratic society.

 Unit: Tote Challenge

-#ToteChallenge: Students investigate the problems caused by plastic shopping bags, then propose solutions they can take to address the problems.
-They brainstorm uses for plastic bags and design a reusable shopping tote out of an old T-shirt using engineering, problem-solving, creativity, and...
+#ToteChallenge: Young people investigate the problems caused by plastic shopping bags, then propose solutions they can take to address the problems.
+They brainstorm uses for plastic bags.
+This lesson gives guidelines to design a reusable shopping tote out of an old T-shirt using...